An intern typing on a laptop computer in an office

 Your background

-You will also be asked a series of questions about your student finance and we recommend having your most recent student finance letter available before you answer the questions on ‘Your financial circumstances’.
+You will also be asked a series of questions about your student finance.
+We recommend having your most recent student finance letter available before you answer the questions on ‘Your financial circumstances’.

 As you complete the 'Your background' section of the application form, you will also be asked to submit supporting materials concerning your financial circumstances: